pwasem/covid19-cds/README.md

 npm start
 ```

-Afterwards you can browse to [localhost:4004](http://localhost:4004) and start retrieving time series from the service using [OData v4 requests](https://www.odata.org/documentation/)
+Afterwards you can browse to [localhost:4004](http://localhost:4004) and start retrieving time series from the service using [OData v4](https://www.odata.org/documentation/) requests.

 ## Behind the scenes